 The Company capitalizes interest on borrowings during the active construction period of major capital projects.
 Capitalized interest is added to the cost of the underlying assets and is amortized over the useful lives of the assets once the assets are placed into service.
 The interest rate used to capitalize interest is based upon the borrowing rate on the Company's bank debt outstanding.
-In fiscal 2017 the Company capitalized no interest for capital projects, and in fiscal 2016 and 2015, the Company capitalized interest of \$0.1 million, and \$0.6 million, respectively.
+In fiscal years 2019, 2018 and 2017, the Company capitalized no interest for capital projects.